vitaly-t/custom-string-formatter/README.md

 ```

 You get access to rich formatting syntax that works with any dynamic text (from file, HTTP, user input or generated),
-unlike ES6 Template Literals, which only work via JavaScript interpolation for static templates.
+unlike ES6 Template Literals, which only work via JavaScript interpolation.

 Plus, you get some nice extensions, like [Formatting Filters](#formatting-filters).